getodk/docs/odkx-src/survey-sample-app-install.rst

 When complete, click :guilabel:`OK` on the :guilabel:`Sync Outcome` dialog and back out of the Services, returning to Survey.

-If the sync was successful, ODK Survey will scan through the downloaded configuration, updating its list of available forms.
+If the sync was successful, ODK-X Survey will scan through the downloaded configuration, updating its list of available forms.

   .. image:: /img/survey-sample-app/survey-scanning.*
     :alt: Survey Scanning Form Definitions